So you want to make an infographic? I can already tell we'll get along.

-There are ways to work around not having a photographer at hire by using royalty free images from places like Pixabay or Unsplash.
+There are ways to work around not having a photographer at hire by incorporating stock photos that are royalty free from places like Pixabay or Unsplash.
 The only risk is that using stock images can look uncreative and, frankly, cheesy.
 That's why you need to take care when deciding which images to use.

 Be sure that the photos you use have a consistent style and lighting.
 Try to pick photos with the same lighting effects, same backdrops, same amount of dark areas, etc. It's important to stick to a certain style as images that clearly don’t fit the set will distract from the information being communicated.

 Contrast creates visual impact by placing two strikingly different elements beside each other.
 If an infographic has a light background with bold colored shapes, our eyes are immediately attracted to the bold colors.
 This allows you to organize information by having a certain element more prominent than another.

 Try pairing complementary colors to make your headline pop.
 One of my favourite combinations is a darker blue with a brighter color like orange which makes your headline stand out.

 A header is usually the largest text on an infographic, followed by the subheader and then the body copy.
 The header should pretty much always be the largest point size so that the viewer knows the subject of your infographic right off the bat.

 For example, if there are heavy visuals at the top of an infographic, you should keep that flow going right to the bottom of the piece with heavier visuals throughout.

 Asymmetrical balance is more natural and less uniform than a symmetrical composition.
 It creates a more complex relationship between objects.
 It can make an infographic more dynamic since the composition is not repeated excessively.

 Decide on a color scheme before creating your infographic.
 A good rule of thumb is to design your infographic with two or three main colors, and to use minor color accents.